GDWoody/Pixel-Controllers/Controller_DIY.md

 * Install the parts with the correct orientation

-* Make sure you install LED 2 with the correct polarity!
+* Make sure LED 2 is installed with the correct polarity!

 * I recomend to use a DIP IC Socket for the 24LC256 EEPROM